- What to see

 Why Stay Here?

 Poblenou's factories of old have been converted into lofts and galleries where artists and designers live and work, giving an air of creativity and productivity to the zone.
+If you are considering staying here, take a look at our selection of apartments close to the beach.

 Although initially called Passeig de Triomf, everyone knows the main street of the neighbourhood as Rambla del Poblenou, so that's what stuck.
 It's a classic Catalan rambla and it takes you from 'Parc del Clot' right down to Bogatell beach.
 Ideal for a pleasant stroll.